The University of Edinburgh Scholarship (for students pre 2020 entry)

 - If I have to repeat a year of study, will I be eligible to receive the scholarship?

 Eligible students are entitled to one additional year of scholarship support during their programme of study, known as a +1 year.
 Please contact the scholarships and financial support team for more information.

 - My planned degree includes a year studying abroad at another University, how will this affect my scholarship?

 Students from England, Wales and Northern Ireland studying on a year abroad are entitled to receive a scholarship.
 The levels will remain the same as those studying on-campus.
 In order to be considered you must apply to be financially assessed by your regional funding body - Student Finance England, Student Finance Wales, or Student Finance Northern Ireland.

-Students who are re-assessed after 30 April cannot receive a higher Scholarship for that academic session.
+Students who are re-assessed after 30 April 2021 cannot receive a higher Scholarship for 2020-2021.
 However, assuming their circumstances remain the same and they meet all other eligibility criteria, they would be eligible to receive a University of Edinburgh Scholarship in the following academic session.